web-at-berkeley/-AWE-Website-Workshop/README.md

 ---

-Now let us look at a more complicated HTML example: `index.html` file located in the `source_html` folder.
+Now let us look at a more complicated HTML example: `index.html` file located in the `part-one-html` folder.

 ```HTML
 <!DOCTYPE html>